 |Sharpe Ratio||Equity Correlation||Equity Beta|

 From the table of metrics above, one can see from the positive equity correlation that we’ve been willing to accept some additional credit risk in exchange for higher long-term returns and less interest rate sensitivity.
-Still, the equity beta of our bond portfolios in this market cycle has been less than 0.14, implying that if relationships hold, their downside during equity selloffs should be a fraction of what stocks would experience.
+Still, the equity beta of our bond portfolios in this market cycle has only been about 0.12, implying that if relationships hold, their downside during equity selloffs should be a fraction of what stocks experience.
 In addition, we have high conviction in our active managers’ bottom-up security selection.
 We continue to believe the added credit risk of our non-traditional holdings is more than offset by the protection they provide against the prospect of rising interest rates.
-It’s telling that despite the higher credit risk, our bond allocation has captured about 100% of the upside of the core bond index fund, while avoiding the vast majority of the downside.
+It’s telling that despite the higher credit risk, our bond allocation has captured almost all of the core bond fund’s upside, while avoiding the vast majority of the downside.